Erectile Dysfunction / How Long Does Temporary Erectile Dysfunction Last

 High blood pressure

 The relationship between high BP and erectile dysfunction comes from poor blood circulation.
 When high blood pressure damages your blood vessels, it affects your entire heart health (cardiovascular system), including the mechanisms required for healthy erections.
+All of these causes are often reversible if addressed on time.

 Situational Erectile Dysfunction